-The Clemency Project (new in fall 2013) will expand the work of the Clinic into cases on behalf of individuals seeking executive clemency in the form of a pardon or commutation of sentence.
+The Clemency Project expands the work of the Clinic into cases on behalf of individuals seeking executive clemency in the form of a pardon or commutation of sentence.

-The Clinic is supervised by Professor Sandy Ogilvy who also is the Director of the law school's Office of Law & Social Justice Initiatives.
-In 2012-2013, the Clinic will be supervised by Adjunct Professor John Sharifi, who has been a criminal defense lawyer for over ten years.
+The Clinic is supervised by Professor Sandy Ogilvy, who also directs the law school's Office of Law & Social Justice Initiatives.